osg-htc/docs/docs/data/stashcache/run-stash-origin-container.md

 The Stash Cache data federation namespace is shared by multiple VOs so you must [choose a namespace](/data/stashcache/vo-data#choosing-namespace) for your own VO's data.
 When running an origin container, your chosen namespace must be reflected in your host partition.

-For example, if your host partition is `/srv/origin` and the name of your VO is `ASTRO`, you should create the following
+For example, if your host partition is `/srv/origin-puliic` and the name of your VO is `ASTRO, you should store the Astro VO's public data in `/srv/origin-public/astro/`.
-directories:

-- `/srv/origin/astro/PUBLIC`
-- `/srv/origin/astro/PROTECTED`

-When starting container, you will mount `/srv/origin/` into the container.
+Then, When starting container, you will mount `/srv/origin-public/` into `/xcache/namespace` in the container.

 Running the Origin
 ------------------